 One of our recently published blogs discussed best Facebook practices to generate leads.
 As our name suggests, we believe strongly in lead generation.
-Generating real estate leads is the cornerstone of any healthy business.
+Generating real estate seller leads is the cornerstone of any healthy business.

-However, just generating leads won’t lead to converting those leads into customers and then turning those customers into sales.
+However, just generating real estate leads won’t lead to converting those leads into customers and then turning those customers into sales.
 In other words, our return on investment won’t be any better if all we do is churn leads day in and day out.
 We must manage our leads, put them in specific categories, and then, once that’s been accomplished, track our real estate agent leads.

 The process might sound difficult.
 If our goal is to generate as many leads as possible, to continually fill our pipeline with prospects, cold, warm, and hot, how can we possibly track all those prospects?